mmbase/mmbase-oldimport/speeltuin/jaco/jircs/readme.txt

 ===========

 Jircs stands for Java IRC Server.
-It's development started in 2002 for the EO (http://www.eo.nl) by Jaco de Groot (jaco@dynasol.nl).
-The Flash clients that communicate with Jircs are developed by Jelle Katsman (jelle@katsman.nl).
+It's development started in 2002 for the EO (http://www.eo.nl) by Jaco de Groot.
+The Flash clients that communicate with Jircs are developed by Jelle Katsman.

 Because a chat server was needed that could communicate with Flash and MMBase (http://www.mmbase.org), the content management system used by the EO, but we